Hopfian wreath products and the stable finiteness conjecture: Wreath products and stable finiteness

-\begin{proof} The case in which $\Gamma$ is finite can be dealt with as in the beginning of the proof of \ref{PGrpStabFinThm}, so once again we may assume that $\Gamma$ is infinite and use the results from Section \ref{s:wreath}.
+\begin{proof}[Proof of Theorem \ref{AbBaseIffThm}] The case in which $\Gamma$ is finite can be dealt with as in the beginning of the proof of Theorem \ref{PGrpStabFinThm}, so once again we may assume that $\Gamma$ is infinite and use the results from Section \ref{s:wreath}.

 For $1 \leq i \leq m$ and $1 \leq j \leq d_i$, let $a_{i,j} \in P$ generate the $j$th $(\mathbb{Z}/p^i\mathbb{Z})$-factor of $P$.
 Let $Q \leq P$ be the set of elements of $P$ of order dividing $p$.
 Then $Q$ is an elementary abelian $p$-group with basis $\lbrace b_{i,j} : 1 \leq i \leq m , 1 \leq j \leq d_i \rbrace$, where $b_{i,j} = p^{i-1} a_{i,j} $, and $Q [\Gamma]$ is a free left $\mathbb{F}_p[\Gamma]$-module of rank $D$, with free basis $\mathcal{B} = \lbrace b_{i,j}1_{\Gamma} : 1 \leq i \leq m , 1 \leq j \leq d_i \rbrace$.
 For $1 \leq i \leq m$ let $W_i \leq Q [\Gamma]$ be the left $\mathbb{F}_p [\Gamma]$-submodule generated by $\lbrace b_{i,j}1_{\Gamma} : 1 \leq j \leq d_i \rbrace$, and let $V_i = W_i + W_{i+1} + \ldots + W_m \leq Q [\Gamma]$.